depado/LostInNetwork/README.md

 Lost In Network
 =============
-gggA web application to manage and detect security flaws on devices on a network.
+A web application to manage and detect security flaws on devices on a network.
 Installation
 ---------------
 First of all, download the archive or clone the repository.
 You will have nearly everything to work out of the box as soon as this is done.